neuropoly/intranet.neuro.polymtl.ca/onboarding/accounts.md

 # Accounts

+To get started, please go through this list to determine which accounts you'll need.

 To request an account for most of these services, ask on Slack \#welcome and tag @alexfoias.
 He will either create one or direct you to where to get the account created.

 ## Accounts Overview